vsch/emoji-cross-reference/README.md

-If you need to cross-reference between [Unicode Emoji List, v15.0] and optionally [Unicode Emoji Modifiers List, v15.0], [GitHub Emoji API] and [Emoji Cheat Sheet] then these files can provide the raw information you need to create the cross-reference lookup.
+If you need to cross-reference between [Unicode Emoji List, v15.0] and optionally [Unicode Emoji Modifiers List, v15.0], [GitHub Emoji API] and [emoji-cheat-sheet.com] then these files can provide the raw information you need to create the cross-reference lookup.
 Including easy determination which Unicode Emoji symbols are missing from the corresponding shortcut lists.